amandewett/react-videotube/README.md

 # VideoTube (YouTube clone)

-## React + MaterialUI + RapidAPI + Tytpescript
+## React + MaterialUI + RapidAPI + TypeScript

-It is a YouTube clone using React and MaterialUI in TypeSscript.
+It is a YouTube clone using React and MaterialUI in TypeScript.

 Requirements